 Listening to stakeholders

-We interact in various ways with our stakeholders continuously.
+We continuously interact with our stake-holders in various ways.
 In 2013, we conducted a web-based stakeholder survey from which we acquired an enormous amount of ideas of how to become a more responsible company.

 Identified stakeholder groups